v0.17.61

 3. implement a real-time resolver.

-Adding WebSocket Transport
+Adding a WebSocket Transport

 To send real-time data to clients, your GraphQL server needs to have an open connection with the client.
 This is done using WebSockets.

-To add the WebSocket transport change your main.go by calling AddTransport(&transport.Websocket{}) on your query handler.
+To add the WebSocket transport change your main.go by calling AddTransport(transport.Websocket{}) on your query handler.

 package main